sciZer0/7/v/README.md

 Although nearly the same might be said about Ethereum — Was Ethereum really a fair launch considering how few people had a chance to even hear about it by the time <b>1/2</b> of the supply had already been handed out among less than 7 thousand people by the end of 2014?

-Another example, SOL tokens — the Solana blockchain — entered the market only after multiple private rounds, and finally just 38% of the total initial token supply went to the community.
+Another example, the SOL token — the Solana blockchain — entered the market only after multiple private rounds, and finally just 38% of the total initial token supply went to the community.

 The initial token distribution and inequality Gini coefficient aren't much better, if any better, on any other of the existing blockchains.